Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Introduction

 \section{Introduction}

-Consider saddle points of a continuously Fr\'echet-differentiable nonlinear functional $E$ defined in a real Hilbert space $H$, which are critical points but not local extremizers (minimizers and maximizers) of the generic functional $E$.
-In practice, studies on saddle points own broad applications in many fields of physics, chemistry and materials science and gain more and more interests \cite{2013BaoBEC,E2014Science,PWZhang2021PNAS}.
-At a critical point $u^*\in H$ of $E$, i.e., the Fr\'echet derivative $E'(u^*)=0$, if the second-order Fr\'echet derivative $E''(u^*)$ exists, the instability of $u^*$ can be depicted by its Morse index (MI) that is defined as the maximal dimension of negative-definite subspaces of $E''(u^*)$ in $H$ \cite{1994Infinite}.
-A saddle point with $\mathrm{MI}=k$ ($k\in\mathbb{N}$) is called a {\em $k$-saddle} for simplicity.
-In general, a larger MI means a greater instability.
-Due to the nonlinearity and nonconvexity of the generic functional $E$, as well as the instability and multiplicity of saddle points, there are great challenges to numerical computations and analysis on saddle points.
+In this paper, we consider saddle points of a continuously Fr\'echet-differentiable functional $E$ which is nonlinear and defined in a real Hilbert space $H$.
+A saddle point $u^*$ of $E$ refers to a critical point but not a local extremizer (minimizer and maximizer) of $E$, i.e., the Fr\'echet derivative $E'(u^*)=0$ and any neighborhood of $u^*$ in $H$ contains points $w$ and $v$ s.t. $E(w)<E(u^*)<E(v)$.
+In physics, chemistry and materials science, etc., saddle points appearing as unstable equilibria or transient excited states of the energy surface, have broad applications and gain more and more interests \cite{2013BaoBEC,EZ2011-GAD,LMM,LXY-Goldstein,LXY-NWPLMM,LXY2023JCP,E2014Science,PWZhang2021PNAS}.
+By Morse theory, if the second-order Fr\'echet derivative $E''(u^*)$ at a critical point $u^*$ exists, the instability of $u^*$ can be depicted quantitatively by the Morse index (MI), which is defined as the maximal dimension of negative-definite subspaces of $E''(u^*)$.
+To be precise, let $H=H^{-}\oplus H^0\oplus H^+$, where $H^-$, $H^0$ and $H^+$ are respectively the maximum negative-definite, null and maximum positive-definite orthogonal subspaces of the linear operator $E''(u^*)$ in $H$ with $\dim(H^0)<\infty$, then the Morse index of $u^*$ is defined as the dimension of $H^-$~\cite{1994Infinite}, denoted as $\operatorname{MI}(u^*)=\dim(H^-)$.
+For a nondegenerate critical point $u^*$ (i.e., $E''(u^*)$ is invertible), if its $\operatorname{MI}=0$, then it is a local minimizer which is stable; and if its $\operatorname{MI}>0$, then it is a saddle point which is unstable.
+Specially, a saddle point with $\mathrm{MI}=k$ ($k\in\mathbb{N}^+$) is called a {\em $k$-saddle} for simplicity.
+Due to the nonlinearity and nonconvexity of the functional $E$, as well as the instability and multiplicity of saddle points, there are great challenges on theoretical analysis and numerical computation for saddle points.

-In the critical point theory, the following Nehari manifold $\mathcal{N}$ is introduced to address the existence of critical points of $E$ \cite{1960On,1961Characteristic}:
+In the critical point theory, the Nehari manifold is a central concept for addressing the existence issue of critical points~\cite{1960On,1961Characteristic,Struwe2000,2010Themethod}.
+For the functional $E$, the associated Nehari manifold $\mathcal{N}$ is defined as

-Hereafter, we denote $\langle\cdot,\cdot\rangle$ by the duality pairing between $H$ and its dual space $H^*$.
-Clearly, $\mathcal{N}$ contains all nontrivial critical points of $E$ in $H$.
-It is known that, when $E$ is the variational functional for some special nonlinear differential equations, the global minimizer on $\mathcal{N}$ exists and is exactly a 1-saddle of $E$ in $H$ \cite{1960On,1961Characteristic,Ni1989}.
-This motivates us to consider the numerical computation for 1-saddles of the generic functional $E$ in $H$ via the minimization on the Nehari manifold $\mathcal{N}$, i.e.,